thebetar/MEXN-template/readme.md

 ### Instructions

+To start this project run `npm run init`.
+This will present some questions about which `client`, `server` and `database` you choose.

 For the `client` and `server` respectively there are readme's inside the directory.
 Read those for the setup concerning those parts
 (to run in development there is also a small readme in the `db` folder).

-For docker compose some setting up has to be done as well.
-Change within the `docker-compose.yml` file the `project-name` string to your project name.
 Further more generate a random string for the JWT_SECRET (I prefer using the devtoys extension for VSCODE).

-Within the `./github/worksflows/deploy.yml` folder you see some secret and another `ProjectName`.
-Change this `ProjectName` to your project name and within your own github repository add the secrets (see https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md for reference how to do this).
+Within your own github repository add the secrets referred to in the `.github/workflows/deploy.yml` (see https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md for reference how to do this).

 #### Running in development